-On 13 June 2016, the Council of Ministers approved a tax on vacant land in various municipalities across the Kingdom.
+On 13 June 2016, the Council of Ministers approved a tax on vacant land in various municipalities across the Kingdom, which was implemented in March 2017.
 This tax, along with a tax on high-end properties, is intended to discourage investment in land solely for capital appreciation purposes and speculative buying of land.
 It is intended that the new law will encourage expenditure on low-income and middle-income housing and increase residential development.
 At a rate of 2.5 per cent., the white land tax will be applied in stages to undeveloped land plots of over 10,000 square metres, located within master planned developments in areas specified by the Ministry of Housing.
-This tax is expected to take effect in early 2017, following the conclusion of the current registration phase.
-The Ministry of Housing will be responsible for valuing the land and collecting the tax, in addition to imposing fines.
-Land valuation shall be based on factors including location, zone, surface condition, applicable building requirements, access to utilities and general neighbouring services.
-As of December 2016, landlords have reported a total of 635 million square metres of land to the Ministry of Housing, comprising 2,278 land plots that will be evaluated by the Ministry.
-Additionally, the proposed white land tax applying to serviced urban land is expected to address the supply side concerns by increasing the availability of land for development which otherwise would be lying vacant for speculative purposes.
-Land prices are projected to moderate due to the fallout of the proposed white land tax and enabling new mortgage terms are expected to spur residential demand in the short to medium term.
+The Ministry of Housing is responsible for valuing the land and collecting the tax, in addition to imposing fines.
+Land valuation is based on factors including location, zone, surface condition, applicable building requirements, access to utilities and general neighbouring services.
+The application of the white land tax to serviced urban land is expected to address the supply side concerns by increasing the availability of land for development which otherwise would be lying vacant for speculative purposes.